How To Support Your Friend With Counseling

-Our office provides online counseling and face to face counseling to individuals, couples, and families.
+Our office provides online counseling and face-to-face counseling to individuals, couples, and families.
 We encourage the development of a strong support system.
-A support system is seen as a peer that you have on your corner.
+A support system is seen as a peer that you have in your corner.
 Someone that is present for you during the good times and those moments in life that are challenging.

 Below are ways to help your friend in counseling:

 - You can ask questions and show interest.

 - Take time to understand your position or role versus that of the counselor.

 - It is important to understand that your friend in counseling is on a journey that has some variables they are not entirely sure about.
 With this in mind, asking your friend the question, “how can I support you?” can directly lead to building a healthy level of support.

 - Share that you are thinking about them.
 You can do this through a text message, email, or by having a face to face conversation.

 - Take time to sit and share space without words.